-Please note - do not leave pleated night blinds in the 'closed' position if the vehicle is being left in storage for any extended period of time.
+Please note that all pleated night blinds should not be left in the 'fully closed' position if the vehicle is being left in storage for any period of time.

 Wind-Out Awning

 Wind-Out Awning

 Your vehicle may be fitted with a wind-out awning which, when extended, will provide a shaded area next to your Motorhome.